shossain/smolagents/docs/source/en/conceptual_guides/react.md

 > [!TIP]
 > We also provide an option to run agents in one-shot: just pass `single_step=True` when launching the agent, like `agent.run(your_task, single_step=True)`

+> [!TIP]
+> Read [Open-source LLMs as LangChain Agents](https://huggingface.co/blog/open-source-llms-as-agents) blog post to learn more about multi-step agents.